livingsharks-whitelogo-smaller.jpg

 Shark tournaments arose out of a time period when the largest game fish of the day (tuna and billfish) were low in population.
 Sharks were targeted indiscriminately, since at the time the perspective was “the only good shark is a dead shark”, especially post-Jaws 1975.
 Sharks were also not commonly consumed until recent times.
 In New England, Shortfin Mako Sharks, Thresher Sharks and Porbeagles were targeted for their edibility.
 Blue Sharks were caught and consumed as well by some, a species that urinates through its skin (they would soak the meat overnight in milk).
 We now know that shark meat is rich in heavy metals as sharks are bioaccumulators, consuming those below them like mackerels, tuna and billfish that retain the highest amounts of heavy metals from their diet and environment.
 Aside from the consumable species, many other tournaments still target non-consumable species.

-Given that worldwide shark populations are taking a major hit (76-80 million sharks are killed each year, with 25 million noted as threatened species), shark tournaments are sending an unethical message to the communities that host them, and to the next generation.
+Given that worldwide shark populations are taking a major hit (76-80 million sharks are killed each year, with 25 million noted as threatened species, see *Ref.
+1.), shark tournaments are sending an unethical message to the communities that host them, and to the next generation.
 They nurture a disconnected view of a natural and necessary predator.
 Advocacy groups liken them to African lion hunts and other terrestrial big game hunts which would not be acceptable to hang dead in the streets, regardless of legal regulation allowances.

 Images from Shark Tournaments